Device Explorer (Select/Manage Target)

 - Load Application Through the Network.
 Upload an application binary.
 TiOS will remain intact.

 - Load Firmware Through the Serial Port (X-modem).
 This is how you save a bricked device.
 Read XModem Serial Upgrades to learn more.

 - All remaining choices are not useful to you.

-After your device powers up press and hold the MD button, then click Set Password... and set an empty password or enter a new password.
-The password protection is disabled for as long as you keep the MD button down, and this allows you to clear an existing password or set a new one.
+There is a way to clear an existing password or set a new one.
+After your device powers up, press and hold the MD button, then click Set Password... and set an empty password or enter a new password.
+The password protection remains disabled as long as you keep the button pressed.

-When the password is being set or changed it is transmitted across the network "in the open".
-Therefore, set passwords in the secure environment where you can make sure that no one is eavesdropping.
-Subsequent device "log ins" (in order to debug, upload an application or firmware, etc.) are safe i.e. passwords are not transmitted in the open and eavesdropping on the network won't allow a listening party to intercept them.
+When the password is being set or changed, it is transmitted across the network "in the open."
+Therefore, you should set passwords in a secure environment where you can make sure no one is eavesdropping.
+Subsequent device "log ins" (in order to debug, upload an application or firmware, etc.) are safe (i.e., passwords are not transmitted in the open and eavesdropping on the network won't allow a listening party to intercept them.